 The Brisbane and entire South East Queensland region continues to see strong population growth, especially over the past 12 months on the back of many people choosing to move away from the larger cities.

-With median house prices also around half as much as Sydney, buying property in Brisbane is an appealing proposition for all types of property buyers.
+With median house prices also around half as much as Sydney, buying property and investing real estate in Brisbane is an appealing proposition for all types of property buyers.

 Investors Buying Property in Brisbane